aaltoes-tech/.github/profile/README.md

 - **Aaltoes Telegram Chatbot** - A handy bot that should help to solve problems of community.
 - **ChatGPT Clone** - An attempt to create a chatbot powered by different LLMs with finetuning and additional functionality.
 - **Minecraft Server** - Source code of our Minecraft server.
+- **Aaltoes Wiki** - A project aimed at creating a knowledge base at `wiki.aaltoes.com`, documenting past Aaltoes projects, startup creation resources, legal aspects, and best practices for open-source development.

 Feel free to browse through the repositories for more details on each project.

 ## 🌱 Getting Started

 New to our community?
 Here’s how you can get started:
-- **Explore Projects:** Check out our [curent projects](https://github.com/orgs/aaltoes-tech/repositories) to see what sparks your interest.
+- **Explore Projects:** Check out our [current projects](https://github.com/orgs/aaltoes-tech/repositories) to see what sparks your interest.
 - **Read Contribution Guides:** Each project repository has a `CONTRIBUTING.md` file with detailed instructions on how you can make a difference.

 ## 👨‍💻 How to Contribute